 What needs to be done?

-However, every company that needs to make payments will need to be able to pay its QR-bills with all data elements with effect from 30 June 2020.
-Companies that issue invoices with payment slips will need to switch their printing templates over accordingly and make sure that their billing system is able to generate the QR codes.
+However, every company that needs to make payments will need to be able to pay its QR-bills with all data elements.
+Companies that issue invoices with payment slips need to make sure that their billing system is able to generate the QR codes.

-With effect from 30 June 2020, it will be possible to capture both red and orange payment slips and QR-bills in Bank CIC’s eLounge.
+Since 30 June 2020, it is possible to capture both red and orange payment slips and QR-bills in Bank CIC’s eLounge.

 - Since 30 June 2020 it has been possible to use QR-bills to issue invoices in CHF and EUR.

 - Your software must be ready to use QR bills.